maira1001001/Laboratorio-de-Software-2018/apuntes/principal-concepts.md

 3. **When executing**: After execute the compiled program `name.java`, the jre generates a file with extension `.jar`

 ## Within console
 1. **When executing**: first search the file location (usually within the workspace, inside the package name -estudiante-).
 Second find the `bin` folder and select the class which contains an entry point (TestEstudiante).
-Thrird, write the following command "$java estudiante.TestEstudiante".
+Thrird, write the following command `$java estudiante.TestEstudiante`

 ## Build .jar
 We can build this file with eclipse (new->jar).
 Remember to select the entry point (TestEstudiante in this case) and choose a name (tp1.jar).
 To execute this file, write the following command `$ java -jar  tp1.jar`.